Welcome to MCExtensions!

 }

-MCStack supports all item types (blocks, tools, food, redstone, etc.)
+MCStack supports all Minecraft items: tools, food, blocks, redstone, and more.

 MCResource